simjoly/CourseComparativeMethods/README.md

 ### Acknowledgements

 I would like to thank people that share their own tutorials on the web.
 I have consulted many of them over the years and they have been important my understanding of comparative methods and for the developpement of these tutorials.
-I thank Liam Revell, Samantha Price, Brian O'Meara, the Nescent wiki, and many others...
+I thank Liam Revell, Samantha Price, Brian O'Meara, and many others...

 ### How to?